 How long does it take for a master promissory note to process?

-Once you submit the Master Promissory Note (MPN) online, it usually takes about two to three business days for processing.
-This time frame allows for the U.S. Department of Education to verify your information and communicate with your school regarding the loan.
+Once you submit the Master Promissory Note (MPN) online, it usually takes about one to two business days for processing.
+This time frame allows for the U.S. Education Department to verify your information and communicate with your school regarding the loan.
 After your MPN is processed, your school will credit the loan funds to your account, and you can check your loan status on the Federal Student Aid website.

 How do I get a copy of the promissory note for my student loan?